Advertising to children: Advertising effects on children

+Food

-Television food advertisements can greatly affect the mindset and the thinking of the young children, especially the unhealthy food products.
+Food is the second most frequently advertised type of product on television, and this can greatly affect the mindset and the thinking of the young children, especially with regard to unhealthy food products.
 Advertising of unhealthy foods to children increases their consumption of the product and positive attitudes (liking or wanting to buy) about the advertised product.
 Children's critical reasoning (the ability to understand what an advertisement is and the aim of advertising to buy the product) is not protective against the impact of advertising, and does not appear to be fully developed during adolescence.

 Many studies have been conducted indicating an early exposure to food advertising to 2–13-year-old children has a link to the increasing number of childhood obesity cases globally.
 The large exposure to commercial food has been linked to problems for children worldwide, among these problems the issue of child obesity.
 In 2015 centers for disease control and prevention found that the number of obese children is more than double the number it was 30 years ago.
 There is a suggested correlation between televised advertisements and obesity.
 A study conducted by Frederick J. Zimmerman and Janice F. Bell made the statement that "Commercial television pushes little children to eat a large quantity of those foods they should consume least: sugary cereals, snacks, fast food and soda pop".
 On average children between the ages of 8 and 12 see 21 fast food advertisements a day through televised media.
 Children decide their food preference at an early moment through a preliminary learning process and when they are exposed to large amounts of fast food advertising it has major long-lasting implications on their diet.
 Children's gullibility and lack of knowledge around commercial food, allow them to easily trust what an advertisement says.
 As a result, companies can falsely display food items to children and what these children think to be healthy and nutritious is unhealthy being high in fats and sugars.

 The use of promotional characters and premium offers are often used as persuasive tools to market food to children.
 A study from Australia found that the rate of promotional characters in advertisements, such as The Milky Bar Kid for Nestle Milky Bar chocolate (in Australia) or Bart Simpson for Butterfinger (in America), is twice as high during popular younger children's programs in comparison to popular older children's programs.
 Premium offers are another persuasive marketing which includes competitions, giveaways and vouchers.
 The same study found that unhealthy food advertisements contain 18 times as many premium offers during young children's programs in comparison to adult programs.